brknapp/brknapp.github.io/_posts/2022-07-09-project2-blog-post.md

 focused on one or two variables.
 I realized that I would need to do this analysis for all of the variables (including the numeric and categorical).
 At first, my EDA did not flow very well because it did not tell a story about the entire data set.
-My partner helped me set up a plan for my EDA, which helped it flow better (e.g., start with graphing the response variable and then graph the rest of the variables).
-I then learned how to make multiple graphs (one for each variable) at the same time so that we could compare them.
+I decided to start fresh and only investigate the response variable.
+After I made a few graphs, I then discovered that I could make multiple histograms with hist.data.frame().
+I then began to visualize both the numeric and non-numeric variables.
 If I was able to do this part again, I would start by planning out my EDA and deciding which variables to visualize first.
 Then, I would prepare tables/graphs to explain each variable.

 # What was the Most Difficult Part?

 The most difficult part of this project was understanding how to automate this process.
 I remember learning how to do this in RMarkdown in lecture by setting parameters and using the `apply` and `render` functions.
-I was not sure how to apply this to GitHub.
-My partner helped me by showing me how to not “hard-code” everything so that the automation could work.
+I learned that the trick is to not “hard-code” everything so that the automation could work.

 # What are the Big Take-Aways from this Project?